 Set Clear Expectations

 First, Grier says it's important to set clear expectations for your team so everyone knows what the goals are and can work together to achieve them.
-For leaders, Grier says “it's important to “establish what's important to your institution and equip your team to meet high expectations.”5
+For leaders, Grier says you must “establish what's important to your institution and equip your team to meet high expectations.”5

 At the academic level, leaders play an important role in shaping the future of their students.
 In collaboration with professors and scholars, these academic leaders help to conduct research and impart knowledge in the classroom that will be beneficial for students in the long term.